Soma Watanabe: Wrestle-1 (2017–2020)

-Watanabe made his professional wrestling debut in Wrestle-1 as part of the sub-promotion Pro-Wrestling A.C.E. on February 25, 2017, at the house show of Pro-Wrestling ACE Vol. 3 where he went into a time-limit draw against Tatsuro Kami.
-During his entire tenure with Wrestle-1, Watanabe competed under the gimmick of "Pegaso Iluminar", a masked wrestler.
-At W-1 Wrestle Wars on March 21, 2019, Watanbe teamed up with Kaz Hayashi and unsuccessfully fought Alejandro and Masayuki Kono for the vacant Wrestle-1 Tag Team Championship.
+Watanabe made his professional wrestling debut in Wrestle-1 as part of the sub-promotion Pro-Wrestling A.C.E. on 25 February 2017, at the house show of Pro-Wrestling ACE Vol. 3, where he went into a time-limit draw against Tatsuro Kami.
+During his entire tenure with Wrestle-1, Watanabe competed under the gimmick of "Pegaso Iluminar," a masked wrestler.
+At W-1 Wrestle Wars on 21 March 2019, Watanbe teamed up with Kaz Hayashi and unsuccessfully fought Alejandro and Masayuki Kono for the vacant Wrestle-1 Tag Team Championship.

-Watanabe took part into various signature tournaments of the promotion.
-He made his only appearance in the Wrestle-1 Grand Prix at the 2019 edition of the event where he fell short to Kumaarashi in the first rounds.
-As for the Wrestle-1 Tag League, he made his first appearance at the 2017 edition where he teamed up with Kaz Hayashi and competed in the A Block where they scored a total of four points after going against the teams of Manabu Soya and Daiki Inaba, Andy Wu and El Hijo del Pantera, and Shotaro Ashino and Kumaarashi, failing to qualify for the finals.
+Watanabe took part in various signature tournaments of the promotion.
+He made his only appearance in the Wrestle-1 Grand Prix at the 2019 edition of the event, where he fell short to Kumaarashi in the first rounds.
+As for the Wrestle-1 Tag League, he made his first appearance at the 2017 edition, where he teamed up with Kaz Hayashi and competed in the A Block where they scored a total of four points after going against the teams of Manabu Soya and Daiki Inaba, Andy Wu and El Hijo del Pantera, and Shotaro Ashino and Kumaarashi, failing to qualify for the finals.
 At the 2019 and final edition, he teamed up with Jun Tonsho, failing to score any points in the A Block against the teams of T-Hawk and Shigehiro Irie, Shotaro Ashino and Yusuke Kodama, and Masayuki Kono and Alejandro.

-On April 1, 2020, at W-1 WRESTLE-1 Tour 2020 Trans Magic, Wrestle-1 has held its last event before closure.
+On 1 April 2020, at W-1 WRESTLE-1 Tour 2020 Trans Magic, Wrestle-1 held its last event before closure.
 Watanabe competed two times.
-First in a winning effort against Takanori Ito, and secondly, in a battle royal won by Manabu Soya and featuring various other members of the roster such as Cima, El Lindaman, Hiroshi Yamato, Jiro Kuroshio, Ryota Hama, Yasufumi Nakanoue and many others.
+First, in a winning effort against Takanori Ito, and secondly, in a battle royal won by Manabu Soya and featuring various other members of the roster such as Cima, El Lindaman, Hiroshi Yamato, Jiro Kuroshio, Ryota Hama, Yasufumi Nakanoue, and many others.

 Gleat (2020–present)

 After Wrestle-1's closure, Watanabe made his debut in Gleat at the promotion's very first promoted event of Gleat Ver.
-0 on April 1, 2020, where he fell short to Kenoh in singles competition.
+0 on 1 April 2020, where he fell short to Kenoh in singles competition.
 During his tenure with the promotion, he chased for various championships.
 At Gleat Ver.
-33 on September 10, 2022, Watanabe teamed up with Yu Iizuka to unsuccessfully challenge Voodoo Murders (Minoru Tanaka and Toshizo) for the All Asia Tag Team Championship, titles promoted by AJPW.
-At At Gleat Ver.
-47 on March 21, 2023, Watanabe teamed up with El Lindaman to unsuccessfully challenge Bulk Orchestra (Check Shimatani and Hayato Tamura) for the G-Infinity Championship.
+33 on 10 September 2022, Watanabe teamed up with Yu Iizuka to unsuccessfully challenge Voodoo Murders (Minoru Tanaka and Toshizo) for the All Asia Tag Team Championship, titles promoted by AJPW.
 At Gleat Ver.
-14 on December 30, 2024, Watanabe defeated Hayato Tamura to win the G-Rex Championship.
+47 on 21 March 2023, Watanabe teamed up with El Lindaman to unsuccessfully challenge Bulk Orchestra (Check Shimatani and Hayato Tamura) for the G-Infinity Championship.
+At Gleat Ver.
+14 on 30 December 2024, Watanabe defeated Hayato Tamura to win the G-Rex Championship.

-Watanabe competes in both professional wrestling and Mixed martial arts bouts, as Gleat promotes both types of sports.
-At Gleat MMA Ver.0 on December 14, 2022, he fell short to Shuya Arimura in a kickboxing bout.
+Watanabe competes in both professional wrestling and mixed martial arts bouts, as Gleat promotes both types of sports.
+At Gleat MMA Ver.0, on 14 December 2022, he fell short to Shuya Arimura in a kickboxing bout.